Germany backs EU export restrictions on vaccine after supply cuts

 ($1 = 0.7338 pounds)

-Reporting by Madeline Chambers in Berlin and Michael Holden in London; Editing by Kirsti Knolle and Catherine Evans
+Reporting by Madeline Chambers in Berlin, Ludwig Burger in Frankfurt and Michael Holden in London; Editing by Kirsti Knolle and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.